 It’s a witch’s brew of maladies- people slipping through cracks, neglected; mental illness, a sick fascination with high-powered weaponry and power in general, blurred lines between fantasy and reality, a paranoid world view, and an unhealthy fixation on, a wrong-headed interpretation of Second Amendment rights.

 Sounds over-simplified, but maybe we’re too engrossed in our pursuit of the almighty American Dream to really care about anyone but ourselves.
 What is the dream, anyway?
 What kind of dream is it?
 Maybe if we tried to put it into words, took a closer look, we’d be shocked and embarrassed by how shallow and self-centered it really is.

 Nothing more than a giant distraction.
 Maybe even a myth.
-Meanwhile, people shopping for supper and getting their Covid shots are now dead.
+Meanwhile, people shopping for supper and getting their Covid shots are dead now.